zealbell/WobbleMeshImageView/README.md

        />
 ```

-If you like you could load a custom wobble-mesh via the wobble attribute `app:wobble` i.e. `app:wobble=@drawable/your-wobble-mask`.
+If you like, you can load a custom wobble-mesh-mask via the wobble attribute `app:wobble` i.e. `app:wobble=@drawable/your-wobble-mask`.

   - your-wobble-mask must be a bitmap where each row of your mesh is a collection of pixels corresponding its nodes  also
-    each row of pixel nodes must be a different color from all other rows of pixels that make up the mesh [ **N.B** your node is just 1px in size] e.g.
+    each row of pixel nodes must be a different color from all other rows of pixels that make up the mesh e.g.

 ![wobb1](shots/wobb1.png)

   - Also if your-wobble-mask's dimension is not the same as your ImageView's dimension the mesh is scaled to fit the ImageView.

+>  _**N.B** your node should be 1px in size]_

 **2. Warping The Mesh**